ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	printf("%i\n", length);
 }
 ```
-- within cs50.h one line of code thta defines return value, the function name and the arguments for get_string
+- within cs50.h one line of code that defines return value, the function name and the arguments for get_string
 #cs50/week/2/libraries

 ### Command-line Arguments (argc, argv[])